Lake Placid Consulting Project Puts Students’ Skills to the Test

 The team will be working to develop the trail pamphlet throughout the remainder of the semester and return to Lake Placid in May to make their final presentation to all the members of the Lake Placid/North Elba Development Commission.
 This project for the Lake Placid/North Elba Development Commission is just one example of how organizations and communities provide our students with fabulous learning opportunities.
 They reap the benefits of a pro bono service, but the students walk away with both résumé-building experiences and life experiences that they will never forget.

-If you have questions about attending Cornell University's Institute of Public Affairs, we encourage you to request more information today!
+If you have questions about attending The Cornell Jeb E. Brooks School of Public Policy, we encourage you to request more information today!